Maang Bharo Sajana: Soundtrack

-This was one of the first films for which Kavita Krishnamurthy sang.
+This was one of the first films for which Kavita Krishnamurthy's playback singing was retained.
 Anand Bakshi wrote all the lyrics.

 Reception

 The film did well at the box office.
 Dilip Thakur of The Times of India wrote of the film's storyline being "where a hero pleases an ordinary-looking girl but leaves her for an attractive woman".
 The film was described as one of the successful melodramas of T. Rama Rao.
 According to The Indian Journal of Social Work, Maang Bharo Sajana is one of the films which "reinstate the image of a feet-worshipping, passive wife".